jburger/jburger.github.io/_posts/2016-12-17-docker-registry-comparison.md

 Once committed to using a container service, an overhead becomes apparent: image storage.

-While not completely necessary for a small, localized team; a distributed team will likely want the convenience of web based access and fine grained access control.
+While not completely necessary for a small, localized team; a distributed team will likely want the convenience of access over the Internet and fine grained access control.

 If you're going all in, you'll be after a large number of repositories too.

 I've been assessing SaaS solutions, so I thought I'd write about a few different options I've come across.